Computational Optics Lab

 The above two links host details about our specific experiments and projects, as well as open-sourced code and data.
 Please visit deepimaging.io and mcam.deepimaging.io to learn more about what we're up to in our lab!

-Four recent papers about Micro-camera array microscopes (MCAMs):
+Recent papers about Micro-camera array microscopes (MCAMs):

 K. Zhou et al., "Parallelized computational 3D video microscopy of freely moving organisms at multiple gigapixels per second," Nature Photonics (2023).
 Pre-print available here, and Project Page available here.